The Yeomen that

 has attended Royal Weddings and sadly for the lying-in state and

 funerals of Monarchs.
-Our last Royal laying-in of state was for our
+Their last Royal laying-in of state was for our

-beloved Queen Elizabeth The Queen’s Mother in April 2002 when we stood
+beloved Queen Elizabeth The Queen’s Mother in April 2002 when they stood

 on the corners of the catafalque guarding her coffin.
 Other